Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/2-debugging-linux-applications/README.md

 #### Exporting the XSA

-After successful bitsream generation, navigate to **File > Export > Export Hardware** to launch the Export Hardware Platform wizard.
+After successful bitstream generation, navigate to **File > Export > Export Hardware** to launch the Export Hardware Platform wizard.
 Click **Next** and export the hardware with the **Include bitstream** option.
 Enter the desired XSA name and complete the wizard.

 ![](images/Include-Bitstream.PNG)